-- Evaluate the type and magnitude of all potential and stored hazardous energy and the means of controlling the energy. - Review specific equipment, written procedures, blueprints, system diagrams, valve lineups, and operating manuals. - Confer with people who know the equipment (SME). - Do not proceed until knowledge of the hazard(s) is obtained.
+- Evaluate the type and magnitude of all potential and stored hazardous energy and the means of controlling the energy. - Review specific equipment, written procedures, blueprints, system diagrams, valve lineups, and operating manuals. - Confer with people who are knowledgeable regarding the equipment (SME). - Do not proceed until knowledge of the hazard(s) is obtained.

-Determine the Need for an Equipment Specific Procedure
+Determine if there is a Need for an Equipment Specific Procedure (ESP)

-All LTV applications require an equipment specific procedure unless all of the following elements exist:
+All LTV applications require an equipment specific procedure unless all the following elements exist:

-- The equipment has a single energy source which can be readily identified and isolated and a single lock-tag device will achieve a locked out condition. - The equipment has no potential for residual, stored, or the re-accumulation of stored energy, or energy after shutdown. - The isolation and locking out of the energy source completely de-energizes and deactivates the equipment. - The equipment is not part of a complex system.
+- The equipment has a single energy source which can be readily identified and isolated and a single locktag device will achieve a locked-out, zero energy condition. - The equipment has no potential for residual, stored, or the re-accumulation of stored energy, or energy after shutdown. - The isolation and locking out of the energy source completely de-energizes and de-activates the equipment. - The equipment is not part of a complex system.